geeofree/geeofree/src/notes/angular/4-Forms.md

 Are for forms that are more dynamic and can scale better than template-driven forms.

-To use reactive-driven forms first we must import the `ReactFormsModule`.
+To implement reactive-driven forms first import the `ReactFormsModule`.

-Afterwards we can start using one(1) or more form handler helper classes:
+Now use one(1) or more form handler helper classes:

 ### FormControl